RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   * Support PyQt5
   * Use the new (pythonic) style for signals and slots
   * Use PyQt4 API #2 by default (API #1 is now unsupported)
+  * Start testing Spyder with the help of Travis CI